bluesky/bluesky-queueserver/docs/source/tutorials.rst

 The demo startup code loaded by RE Manager by default defines function ``function_sleep``, which accepts a single parameter defining execution time of the function and returns a dictionary containing success flag (always ``True``) and the time value passed as the parameter.
-The default permissions for the demo are defined so that the ``admin`` user is allowed to call this function.
+The default permissions for the demo are defined so that the ``primary`` user is allowed to call this function.
 The function is convenient for demonstration and testing, because it allows to set the time of function execution and see the time when the function starts and finishes by looking at the console output: